By now, you’ve probably heard someone mention CBD, especially if you live with a chronic condition like pain or anxiety.

 That said, marijuana-derived CBD products, or CBD products that contain THC, may be more effective than fiber hemp.
-But if you live in a state that hasn’t yet legalized medical marijuana or these strains are unavailable to you, you can still benefit from products containing industrial hemp-derived CBD.
+But if you live in a state that hasn’t yet legalized medical marijuana or these strains are unavailable, you can still benefit from products containing industrial hemp-derived CBD.

 It may be effective for physical conditions as well.
-One study on rats found that CBD oil may treat pain associated with arthritis, while another study done on cells found that CBD cream was an effective anti-inflammatory.
+One on rats found that CBD oil may treat pain associated with arthritis, while another on human cells found that CBD cream was an effective anti-inflammatory.

 Likewise, CBD has also been linked to treating childhood epilepsy and other seizure disorders.
 Some evidence points to CBD’s anticancer properties and benefits in managing the side effects of cancer treatment.

 More research is needed to determine the benefits of using CBD as a treatment for mental and physical health conditions.

 CBD is available in several different forms.
 This allows people to tailor their method of use to their specific need.
 Here are the most common forms of CBD:

 These liquids, usually oils, are infused with CBD and placed under the tongue with a dropper.
 The oral mucosa is full of tiny capillaries that absorb the compounds quickly.

 Oils and tinctures are a good choice for anyone who can’t take pills or capsules.

 CBD capsules and pills are used for systemic treatment of seizure disorders and digestive issues.
 The U.S. Food and Drug Administration recently approved the first high-potency CBD drug to treat seizure disorders.